achowatt/REST_API_ROCKET_ELEVATORS/README.md

         "status": "active"
     }

-To change the status: "status": "active" or "inactive"  and pres **SEND**
+To change the status: "status": "active" or "inactive"  and press **SEND**

 Response: